 The Facility

-My eyes snapped open to a blood-curdling scream, as my consciousness zoomed to full awake even as the cry of terror faded.
+My eyes snapped open to a blood-curdling scream.
+My consciousness zoomed to full awake even as the cry of terror faded.
 “Not again,” I groaned, realizing I was already on my feet, naked, pistol in hand.
 I took a breath and listened as I exhaled slowly and quietly.
 Nothing stirred.

 I waited, controlling my breathing, and strained my ears.
 I thought I heard voices, but I couldn’t be sure, then silence.
 No, wait, not voices but whispers, which carry farther on a still night than low voices.
 Since the crash, screams at night have occurred far too often, but if what I heard was indeed someone whispering, then they were not alone and probably intent on mischief.